elixir-lang/elixir-lang.github.com/getting-started/pattern-matching.markdown

 ** (MatchError) no match of right hand side value: {2, 2}
 ```

-Notice that if a variable is mentioned more than once in a pattern, all references should bind to the same pattern:
+If a variable is mentioned more than once in a pattern, all references should bind to the same pattern:

 ```iex
 iex> {x, x} = {1, 1}